ARTenshi/speech_rec/README.md

 ## Setup

-1. Create a venv of your choice.
+1. Create an env of your choice.

 e.g.